2art/Cookie-AutoDelete-AutoRegex/README.md

 Control your cookies!
 This extension is inspired by [Self-Destructing Cookies](https://addons.mozilla.org/en-US/firefox/addon/self-destructing-cookies/).
 When a tab closes, any cookies not being used are automatically deleted.
 Prevent tracking by other cookies and add only the ones you trust.
 Easily import and export your cookie whitelist.

+## AutoRegex Fork Information

+This is a fork from the original project that adds one thing only: when whitelisting or greylisting a domain, the popup window offers a ready regex pattern that can be used instead of the domain name, since this addon supports regex patterns.

+The reason for making this fork is mainly for myself as I want my expressions in regex, and I often have multiple domains in the same expression, which is only possible via regex.
+This way you can set a ruleset for multitude of domains in one rule.

 ## Main features

 - Automatically deletes cookies from closed tabs